bpmct/coder-cloud-redirect-server/README.md

 # Check if code-server is running
 systemctl status code-server@coder

-# Check if journalctl is giving us logs
+# Check if journalctl is giving us logs, and if something failed
 journalctl -u code-server@coder

 # If journalctl isn't giving logs: